 Grounding language for policy transfer across domains requires a model that meets two needs.
 First, it must allow for a flexible representation that fuses information from both state observations and text descriptions.
 This representation should capture the compositional nature of language while mapping linguistic semantics to characteristics of the world.
 Second, the model must have the capability to learn an accurate prototype of the environment (i.e. transitions and rewards) using only interactive feedback.
 Overall, the model must enable an agent to map text descriptions to environment dynamics; this allows it to predict transitions and rewards in a completely new world, without requiring substantial interaction.

 To this end, we propose a neural architecture consisting of two main components: (1) a \emph{representation generator} ($\phi$), and (2) a \emph{value iteration network} (VIN)~\cite{tamar2016value}.
-The representation generator takes the state observation and the set of text descriptions to produce a tensor, capturing essential information for decision making.
-The VIN module implicitly encodes the value iteration computation (Eq.~\ref{eq:vi}) into a recurrent network with convolutional modules, producing an action-value function using the tensor representation as input.
-Together, both modules form an end-to-end differentiable network that can be trained using simple back-propagation.
+First, the representation generator takes a state observation and a set of text descriptions as input and produces a tensor output, capturing information essential for decision-making.
+Then, the VIN module implicitly encodes the value iteration computation (Eq.~\ref{eq:vi}) into a recurrent network with convolutional modules, producing an action-value function using the previously constructed tensor representation as input.
+Together, both modules form an end-to-end differentiable network that can be trained using gradient back-propagation.

-\subsection{Representation generator}
+\subsection{Representation Generator}

-The main purpose of this module is to fuse together information from two inputs - the state, and the text specifications.
-An important consideration, however, is the ability to handle partial or incomplete text descriptions, which may not contain all the particulars on an entity.
+The main purpose of this module (Figure~\ref{fig:transfer-state}) is to fuse together information from two inputs -- the state, and the text specifications.
+An important consideration, however, is the ability to handle partial or incomplete text descriptions, which may not contain all the particulars of an entity.
 Thus, we would like to incorporate useful information from the text, yet, not rely on it completely.
-This motivates us to utilize a factorized representation over the two input modalities.
+This motivates us to use a representation that is factorized over the two input modalities.